noxiryma/projectportfolio1_meditation/README.md

 ### Sign Up

-I would have liked to include a gallery of the groups of people that currently meet for meditation practice.

 I would have liked to include an interactive map to help the user locate their nearest meditation group.

-I would have liked to have had an information section on groups that are going to be appearing in new locations.
+For the responsive smaller screens I would have liked to have had the radio buttons inline with their answers but still think the layout runs smoothly with the style of the website and the buttons are easy to identify their relationship to which answer.

 ### Technology used